-HGV Management Strategy 2007 54 These restrictions were introduced: HGVs do not have free access to the streets of Dublin city centre.
+HGV Management Strategy 2007 These restrictions were introduced: HGVs do not have free access to the streets of Dublin city centre.
 A zone has been created that HGVs with 5+ axles cannot enter during the day, except with a valid permit.
-The introduction of a HGV management strategy was a • To minimise the use of the city streets by HGVs travelling complimentary part of the Dublin Port Tunnel Project (which created in 2006 a direct Motorway standard connection from Dublin Port to the M50 Motorway ring.
-This tunnel was designed to remove as many trucks from the city centre as possible, to maximise use of the tunnel and to minimise the numbers of trucks on the City Streets).

-HGVs with 5+ axles are not allowed to enter the restricted zone during the hours of 07.00 - 19.00, seven days a week unless in possession of valid permit.

-HGVs with 4 axles or less are allowed to enter the restricted zone at any time, day or night.
+The introduction of a HGV management strategy was a To minimise the use of the city streets by HGVs travelling complimentary part of the Dublin Port Tunnel Project (which created in 2006 a direct Motorway standard connection from Dublin Port to the M50 Motorway ring.
+This tunnel was designed to remove as many trucks from the city centre as possible, to maximise use of the tunnel and to minimise the numbers of trucks on the City Streets). • to/from Dublin Port To minimise conflict between the service requirements of businesses and the needs of other road HGVs with 5+ axles are not allowed to enter the restricted zone during the users hours of 07.00 - 19.00, seven days a week unless in possession of valid permit. • To manage HGV traffic whenever the Dublin HGVs with 4 axles or less are allowed to enter the restricted zone at any time, day or night.
+Port Tunnel is closed